Major David L. Carter Scholarship Fund

-Eligible applicants must complete the online scholarship application.
-On the last page, the applicant will select the Major David L. Carter Scholarship and complete the following additional information:
+On the last page, you will select the Major David L. Carter Scholarship Fund and complete the following additional information:

-- A short essay response describing how you exemplify Major Carter’s favorite quote “Maximum Emphasis Is On Everything” by being a well-rounded student in academics, extra-curricular activities, community service, part-time work, or service to others.
+- A short essay describing how you exemplify Major Carter’s favorite quote, “Maximum Emphasis Is on Everything” by being a well-rounded student in academics, extra-curricular activities, community service, part-time work, or service to others.

-Amount of Awards: $500 per year, eligible for renewal for up to four years for a potential $2,000 scholarship.
+Amount of Award: $500 per year, eligible for renewal for up to four years

 Number of Awards: Four per year, one new recipient selected annually

 Renewal for Prior Recipients: A prior recipient of this scholarship fund is eligible to renew the award each subsequent year of his/her undergraduate education career for up to four years.
 In order to renew, he/she must:

 - Complete the online renewal application by March 15th of each year.

 - Submit an unofficial transcript email@example.com at the end of each fall and spring semester for which he/she receives the scholarship.

 - Maintain full-time enrollment, completing 12 or more credit hours each fall and spring semester he/she receives the scholarship.

 - Maintain the eligibility criteria as defined in the scholarship’s guidelines.